MicrosoftDocs/power-automate-docs/articles/minit/how-to-start-with-minit-desktop-application.md

 # Install minit

-Before you can start using the Power Automate Process Mining desktop app, you need to install it from the process mining capability.
+Before you can start using the minit desktop app, you need to install it from the process mining capability.

 1. Sign in to [Power Automate](https://make.powerautomate.com).